MartinOvington/giga-the-sorcerer/README.md

 ## Features

-The game builds upon CS50's Zelda game that was worked on in an earlier part of the course.
+The game builds upon the "Legend of 50" game that was worked on in an earlier part of the course.
 It makes significant changes to the core gameplay and adds many features, but reuses the game structure such as the state machine, collision detection, level generation and enemy AI.

 ## Player